Who Is This Credit Card Best For?

 This is decent for a hotel card, especially since the spending requirement is relatively low.
 You’ll have enough points for up to 10 award nights at a low-tier hotel or a few nights at a mid-tier property.
 Since you can earn another 40,000 bonus points every 12-month period you spend at least $5,000 on your card, you may even have enough for a top-tier Best Western property after your first year.
 As an example, 70,000 points will get you a reward night at the Best Western Plus Hospitality House in Manhattan, New York.

-You’ll earn 10 points per $1 spent at 18 participating Best Western brands including SureStay, Best Western Plus, BW Premier and BW Signature.
-Plus, as a Platinum Elite member, you’ll get a 15% points boost on those stays.
+You’ll earn 10 points per $1 spent at 18 participating Best Western brands including SureStay, Best Western Plus, BW Premier, and BW Signature.
+Plus, as a Platinum Elite member, you’ll get a 15% point boost on those stays.
 For every $1 spent everywhere else, you’ll get 2 points.
 Your points will never expire.

 If you’re a big enough spender, you can also earn extra points every year.
 For every 12 billing cycles, starting with your first cycle with the card, you’ll get an extra 40,000 points if you spend $5,000 on your card during the period.